*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - 22” x 55” Tread Belt

 - This is a typical deck size for a folding treadmill.
-You can find folding treadmills that offer 60” of length, but that’s the longest we see on most folding units.
-The 55” of length is sufficient for most users.
-We recommend 60” if you are 6 feet or taller.
+You can find folding treadmills that offer 60” in length, but that’s the longest we see on most folding units.
+The 55” in length is sufficient for most users for walking and jogging.
+We recommend 60” if you are looking for a treadmill primarily for running.

 - 7″ Smart HD Touchscreen